Glossary

 Archival node

-A node that preserves full historical data for explorers, audits, and historical queries.
+A node that keeps full historical data for explorers, audits, and historical queries.

 MuHash

-A compact commitment tool used around UTXO-set state and pruning safety.
+A compact commitment tool used to verify UTXO-set state and keep pruning safe.

 Transaction mass